Polymer/old-docs-site/1.0/resources/compatibility.md

 Notes:

 - WebKit Nightly has a working implementation of Shadow DOM v1.
-- Firefox currently supports some of the web components behind a flag. {{site.project_title}} **does not work correctly** with this flag enabled, because of an incompatibility with the web components polyfills.
-Also, although currently implemented behind a flag, Mozilla
+- Firefox currently supports some of the web component APIs behind a flag. {{site.project_title}} **does not work correctly** with this flag enabled, because of an incompatibility with the web components polyfills.
+Also, although currently implemented behind a flag, Mozilla has [no plans to implement HTML Imports](https://developer.mozilla.org/en-US/docs/Web/Web_Components/HTML_Imports) at this time.

 #### Other features